ashaman/usbremover/trunk/readme.txt

 11:01 13.11.2009
 Some problems occured when I found out that on my telephone there are two separate drives!
 But this is the only device!
 When something is opened from one drive, and I'm trying to eject another - it fails!
 So, it's necessary to solve this problem.
 My idea is to find all removeable devices in system, get their children, and for each child - check if there are any processes using files on it.

+23:46 24.11.2009
+Ok, the development is in progress...
+I hope we'll finish the model until the end of this week...